ercas/daymet-aggregation/README.md

 data set be loaded into memory.
 This may require up to ~70 GB of RAM, especially for aggregating and generating `tmean` in stage 3.

-The low-memory scripts are written in Python and take advantage of not needing to load the entire data set to perform the necessary procedures.
+The low-memory scripts are written in Python or Julia and take advantage of not needing to load the entire data set to perform the necessary procedures.
 In particular, the data files produced by `exactextract` are already ordered by date and all of those files within the same geographic level also have the same order of geographic identifiers.
 The Python scripts take advantage of this by using a stack-based approach that flushes periodically once the required information is collected.

 # Requirements